 A mainstay venue that has been known for their sushi and live music.
 Once a popular spot with the locals, it has lost some luster but overall a nice place to enjoy the band after dinner.

 Seagrove Village Market Café, 2976 S. Hwy 395, Monday-Saturday, 10:30 am-8:30 pm, Sunday Brunch

 Thought to be one of the oldest businesses along 30A.
 Garden & Gun says the Grouper Sandwich is a “must eat” before you die.

 Great Southern Café, 88 Central Square, Seaside, Daily, 8 am-9:30 pm

 Excellent, superb, outstanding; is there anything left to say?
 I would recommend the Grits a ya ya, the Balsamic Salmon and the Mac & Cheese with bacon & shrimp.
-Breakfast, lunch, and dinner are served and they do not accept reservations.
-If you’re on the waitlist then check out the bookstore a few doors down.
+Breakfast, lunch, and dinner served daily and they do not accept reservations.
+If you’re on the wait-list then check out the bookstore a few doors down.